Duration & Fees

 - Personal items and tips

-- Laundry and sleeping mat and pillow
+- Laundry and sleeping bag and pillow

 - Tips and bottled water

-Start and End Point: Johannesburg and Nairobi
+Start and End Point: Johannesburg, South Africa and Nairobi, Kenya

 Countries visited: South Africa, Zimbabwe, Botswana, Zambia, Malawi, Tanzania and Kenya